The Diamond Brothers: Public Enemy Number Two (1987)

-South By South East (1991)
+South by South East (1991)

-In The Diamond Brothers in… South By South East (1991), Nick and Tim Diamond are once again forced into a mystery, this time going to Amsterdam to discover the identity of the mysterious assassin Charon.
-The brothers have many hair-raising adventures, including one in which they are chased by a small plane in a scene reminiscent of Hitchcock's classic film North by Northwest, of which the book’s title is a reference to and the book’s plot spoofs.
-Horowitz claimed he wrote the 1991 television miniseries credited as being based on this novel first, rather than the other way round, which would make this entry the only novelisation of a Diamond Brothers story in the entire series.
+In The Diamond Brothers in...
+South By South East (1991), Nick and Tim Diamond are once again forced into a mystery, this time going to Amsterdam to discover the identity of the mysterious assassin Charon.
+The brothers have many hair-raising adventures, including one in which they are chased by a small plane in a scene reminiscent of Hitchcock's classic film North by Northwest, of which the book's title is a reference to and the book's plot spoofs.

+Horowitz claimed he wrote the 1991 Diamond Brothers television miniseries credited as being based on this novel first, rather than the other way round, which would make this entry the only novelisation of a Diamond Brothers story in the entire series.

 The French Confection (2002)

-In The Diamond Brothers in… The French Confection (2002), the Diamond Brothers win a trip to Paris thanks to a French strawberry yoghurt, but accidentally get caught up in a drug smuggling ring and end up being forced to team up with the Sûreté to take them down.
+In The Diamond Brothers in...
+The French Confection (2002), the Diamond Brothers win a trip to Paris thanks to a French strawberry yoghurt, but accidentally get caught up in a drug smuggling ring and end up being forced to team up with the Sûreté to take them down.
 The title is a play-on-words on the film The French Connection.

 I Know What You Did Last Wednesday (2002)

-In The Diamond Brothers in… I Know What You Did Last Wednesday (2002), seven friends, along with the Diamond Brothers, are invited to a remote island for a school reunion.
+In The Diamond Brothers in...
+I Know What You Did Last Wednesday (2002), seven friends, along with the Diamond Brothers, are invited to a remote island for a school reunion.
 But then the host is found dead, and other people start dying in bizarre ways with no way off the island.
 The plot itself is a spoof of the Agatha Christie novel And Then There Were None, whilst the title is a spoof of the film I Know What You Did Last Summer.

 The Blurred Man (2002)

-In The Diamond Brothers in… The Blurred Man (2002), the Diamond Brothers investigate the sudden and mysterious death of a charitable philanthropist who suffers chronic allergies that prevent him from meeting almost anyone in person.
-The book’s title and plot is a spoof of the film The Third Man.
+In The Diamond Brothers in...
+The Blurred Man (2002), the Diamond Brothers investigate the sudden and mysterious death of a charitable philanthropist who suffers chronic allergies that prevent him from meeting almost anyone in person.
+The book's title and plot is a spoof of the film The Third Man.

 The Greek Who Stole Christmas (2007)

-In The Diamond Brothers in… The Greek Who Stole Christmas (2007), when famous Greek pop singer and movie star Minerva starts receiving anonymous death threats, her concerned husband decides to hire Tim Diamond (along with Nick) to protect her.
+In The Diamond Brothers in...
+The Greek Who Stole Christmas (2007), when famous Greek pop singer and movie star Minerva starts receiving anonymous death threats, her concerned husband decides to hire Tim Diamond (along with Nick) to protect her.
 The title is a spoof of the Christmas children's story How the Grinch Stole Christmas! written by Dr. Seuss.

-Adapted and enlarged from a radio play of the same name Horowitz wrote several years previously.
+This short story was adapted and enlarged from a radio play of the same name that Horowitz wrote several years prior.